 Carpe Diem- Elige Christus?

 Faith is inextricably linked to living a simpler life.
 The world, in all its secular wisdom, wants you to do more, be more, buy more, and so on.
-They’re selling discontentment, so that they can sell you the temporary cure.
+They’re fostering discontentment, so that they can sell you the temporary cure.

 You’ve probably heard the Latin phrase “Carpe Diem” which, if you’ve watched Dead Poet’s Society, you know means “Seize the day.”